SherinBojappa/prompting/README.md

 3. opt_prompting.ipynb - This notebook uses prompting to generate templates for gpt-3.
 It evaluates the performance of these prompts on the rte dataset.

+4. PoolOfPrompts.ipynb - This notebook analyzes some of the attributes of the collection of prompts in P3.